paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 ### Statutory Notes

 #### Termination of Advisory Commissions
 Advisory commissions in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, unless, in the case of a commission established by the President or an officer of the Federal Government, such commission is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a commission established by the Congress, its duration is otherwise provided by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 <a id="section-459i"></a>